jamilxt/java_spring-boot_websocket-demo/README.md

 With or Without SockJs configured

 ## Commands for gradle/Spring
-- `gradle clean`: clean the generated build dir
+- `gradlew clean`: clean the generated build dir
-- `gradle bootRun`: download the dependencies & run the application
+- `gradlew bootRun`: download the dependencies & run the application